 Ford has revealed the most family-orientated model in the new Tourneo line-up as the covers were removed from the Ford Tourneo Courier.
 The Geneva motor show reveal marks the first time the entire Tourneo range has been presented, with the Courier being shown off in what Ford called "late prototype" configuration.

-The Tourneo Courier is based on Ford’s Global B platform, which also underpins the Fiesta and B-Max.
+The Tourneo Courier is based on Ford’s Global B platform, which also underpins the Ford Fiesta and B-Max.
 The new model will be offered in a five-seat configuration.
 It sits below the Tourneo Connect and Tourneo Custom in the range.

 Ford describes the Tourneo Courier as “spacious”, and says it is aimed at families looking for additional space at a low price.
 A range of equipment more commonly fitted to passenger cars, such as an active grille shutter will be offered.

 Ford’s 1.6-litre TDCI engine will be offered in three power outputs: 74bhp, 94bhp and 114bhp.
 A 99bhp version of the 1.0-litre, three-cylinder Ecoboost engine will join the range alongside a 123bhp 1.6-litre Ecoboost.

 Six-speed manual gearboxes are supplied with all engine options, apart from the 1.6-litre Ecoboost, which receives a six-speed Powershift automatic.